Officials: All migrants are gone from Texas border camp

 “There will be consequences,” Biden told reporters.
 “It’s an embarrassment, but it’s beyond an embarrassment — it’s dangerous, it’s wrong, it sends the wrong message around the world and sends the wrong message at home.
 It’s simply not who we are.”

-Meanwhile, Homeland Security officials said nearly 2,000 Haitians have been rapidly expelled on flights since Sunday under pandemic powers that deny people the chance to seek asylum.
+Meanwhile, Homeland Security officials said about 2,000 Haitians have been rapidly expelled on 17 flights since Sunday and more could be expelled in coming days under pandemic powers that deny people the chance to seek asylum.

-About 12,400 individuals will have their cases heard by an immigration judge, Department of Homeland Security Secretary Alejandro Mayorkas said Friday.
-Some have been released in the U.S. with notices to appear in court or to report to immigration authorities.
-He said others returned to Mexico.
+Department of Homeland Security Secretary Alejandro Mayorkas said Friday that the U.S. has allowed about 12,400 to enter the country, at least temporarily, while they make claims before an immigration judge to stay in the country under the asylum laws or for some other legal reason.
+They could ultimately be denied and would be subject to removal.

+Mayorkas saidabout 8,000 migrants “have decided to return to Mexico voluntarily,” and about 5,000 are in DHS custody and being processed to determine whether they will be expelled or allowed to press their claim for legal residency.

 A U.S. official with direct knowledge of the situation said seven flights were scheduled to Haiti on Friday, six on Saturday and seven on Sunday.
 The official was not authorized to speak publicly.